wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

         .. warning::

             Warning.

+    github_user
+        Github username.
+It will create a icon-weblink on the headbar that allows others visit your Github profile page ``https://github.com/GITHUB_USER``\ .

+    github_repo
+        (Only valid when :term:`github_user` is specified)

+        Show a Github repo link of ``https://github.com/GITHUB_USER/GITHUB_REPO``\ instead of your user profile page.

+    headbar_links
+        Links to be displayed on the headbar.
+Default is undefined, which displays all webpages (excluding the current one) in alphabetatical order.
+User may pass a list of filenames (without extension) to handle the output.

+        For example: ``'headbar_links': ['Development', 'Documentation']`` will show:

+        * 'Development' link only if the user is browsing the 'Documentation' webpage
+        * 'Documentation' link only if the user is browsing the 'Development' webpage
+        * Both 'Development' and 'Documentation' links if the user is browsing other webpages.

+    headbar_height
+        The height of headbar in unit of px.
+Default is ``30``

     image_logo
         The logo image file path.
 Default is undefined.
 When a logo path string is assigned, the website will show logo in the mainpage (and sidebar & topbar, if they are enabled).